benoit74/terraform-provider-azuread/docs/resources/conditional_access_policy.md

 Manages a Conditional Access Policy within Azure Active Directory.

+~> **Warning** Specifying `client_applications` property requires the activation of Microsoft Entra on your tenant and the availability of sufficient Workload Identities Premium licences (one per service principal managed by a conditional access).

 ## API Permissions

 The following API permissions are required in order to use this resource.